akinobu1998/icra2024-unity/README.md

-# ----- Under Construction -----

 # Interactive Customer Service

-This is a Unity project for the competition of Interactive Customer Service task of Future Convenience Store Challenge in Cyber Space.
+This is a Unity project for Interactive Customer Service task.
+The task is one of the competition tasks in "Future Convenience Store Challenge in Cyber Space".

+Please refer to [the rulebook](https://github.com/FCSCinCyberSpace/documents) and [wiki](wiki) for details of the competition.

 ## Prerequisites